maufdez/ProtoGraph/README.md

 * Read the properties of both Nodes and Links. `(get-prop ...)`, which can also be setf'ed.
 * Find Nodes with particular labels and or properties. `(node-match ...)`
 * Find Links of a particular type.  `(links-with-type ...)`
+* Find Links of a particular type and or maching particular properties. `(link-match ...)`
 * Find Links which start at a particular node. `(links-from-node ...)`
 * Find Links which end at a particular node. `(links-to-node ...)`
 * Nest Link finding functions to combine the functionality.
+* Get all the types of links between two given nodes (dirctionally). `(link-get-types ...)` which in case of no links returns nil.
 * Dumping properties of a node or a link. `(dump-props ...)`
 * Look for nodes connected to or from a particular node, optionally of a particular type with `(rec-search ...)`
 * Look for nodes connected to any depth optionally by links of a particular type with `(deep-rec-search ...)`